GRamsbottom/100DaysfCode2022/README.md

 ## Methodology
-Project Based - Including programming projects on a portfolio shows that I am: self-motivated and able to finish a challenging task from start to finish actively using your programming skills continuing to learn new frameworks and languages Differing project size and difficulty shows adaptability to a business problem
+Project Based - Including programming projects on a portfolio shows that I am:
+- self-motivated and able to finish a challenging task from start to finish
+- actively using your programming skills
+- continuing to learn new frameworks and languages
+- familiar with differing project size and difficulty showing adaptability to a business problem

 ## Projects
 ### Level 1 - “Simple” Projects
-Contains less than 5 functionalities (user stories) Usually less than 200 lines of code
+- Contains less than 5 functionalities (user stories)
+- Usually less than 200 lines of code
-No libraries or frameworks
+- No libraries or frameworks
-Projects will utilize different combinations of languages for project goal
+- Projects will utilize different combinations of languages for project goal

 ### Simple Project 1: Digital Clock
 ### Simple Project 2: ToDo App